Cerberus: Query-driven Scalable Vulnerability Detection in OAuth Service Provider Implementations: Evaluation

-To answer \textbf{RQ1}, we use \toolname to analyze ten open-sourced OAuth-server libraries to find vulnerabilities in their implementation of the authorization server.
-As presented in Table~\ref{tab:property-check-result}, we discovered in total 47 confirmed vulnerabilities in the ten popular libraries of the OAuth authorization server, 24 of which were previously unknown.
-Security impacts of these vulnerabilities can cause various OAuth attacks (Appendix~\ref{apx:attacks}) on the OAuth authorization server.
-We discuss these vulnerabilities and their impacts as follows:\\
+As presented in Table~\ref{tab:property-check-result}, we discover 47 confirmed vulnerabilities in the ten popular libraries of the authorization server, 24 of which were previously unknown.
+Security impacts of these vulnerabilities can cause severe attacks on the authorization server.
+We discuss these vulnerabilities and their implications below:\\

-\textbf{Redirect URI manipulation (violates P1 or P2).} \toolname successfully identified two libraries that violate the property that the redirect URI received during the authorization request must match the redirect URI registered by the client (P1).
-We found nine libraries that violate the property that the redirect URI must be an absolute URI and must not contain any fragment (P2).
-Violation of these properties regarding redirect URI allows the attackers to manipulate (Appendix~\ref{apx:attacks}) the redirect URI while initiating the authorization request and obtain the authorization code or access token of a legitimate resource owner directly from the authorization server.
-Our finding indicates that developers often do not follow the check requirement for redirect URI, possibly because it may not seem to be security-critical from reading the specification.\\
+\textbf{Redirect URI manipulation.} \toolname successfully identifies two libraries violating the property that the redirect URI from authorization request must match the URI registered by the client (P1).
+In addition, \toolname finds nine libraries violating the property that the redirect URI must be an \textit{absolute} URI (P2).
+For example, to check if the redirect URI parameter contains an absolute URI, the Node oauth2 server library matches it with an incorrect URI pattern ``[a-zA-Z][a-zA-Z0-9+.-]+:''.
+Violation of these properties allows the attackers to manipulate the redirect URI while initiating the authorization request and obtain a legitimate client's authorization code or access token directly from the authorization server.
+Our finding indicates that developers often do not follow the requirement for redirect URI, possibly because it may not seem security-critical from reading the specification.